-- From: Define the earliest position in the interaction at which the topic should be found and then select one of the following. - Secs Abs: The number of seconds from the beginning of the interaction. - Secs Abs from End: The number of seconds from the end of the interaction.
-That is, the event must be found no earlier in the interaction than this number of seconds from the end of the interaction. - Secs Rel to Start of Prev: The number of seconds relative to the beginning of the previous item in the expression.
-This option will work only if the operator connecting the two elements is Conditional AND (->).
-Otherwise, selecting this is the same as selecting Secs Abs. - Secs Rel to End of Prev: The number of seconds relative to the end of the preceding item.
-This option will work only if the operator connecting the two elements is Conditional AND (->).
-Otherwise, selecting this is the same as selecting Secs Abs from End. - Words Abs: The number of words from the beginning of the interaction. - Words Abs from End: The number of words from the end of the interaction.
-That is, the event must be found no earlier in the interaction than this number of words from the end of the interaction. - Words Rel to Start of Prev: The number of words relative to the beginning of the previous item in the expression.
-This option will work only if the operator connecting the two elements is Conditional AND (->).
+Words Abs: The number of words from the beginning of the interaction.
+Words Abs from End: The number of words from the end of the interaction.
+That is, the event must be found no earlier in the interaction than this number of words from the end of the interaction.
+Words Rel to Start of Prev: The number of words relative to the beginning of the previous item in the expression.
+This option will work only if the operator connecting the two elements is Conditional AND (-&gt;).
 Otherwise, selecting this is the same as selecting Words Abs.

-- Words Rel to End of Prev: The number of words relative to the end of the preceding item.
-This option will work only if the operator connecting the two elements is Conditional AND (->).
-Otherwise, selecting this is the same as selecting Words Abs from End. - To: Define the latest position in the interaction at which the preceding Topic should be found and then select one of the available options.
+Words Rel to End of Prev: The number of words relative to the end of the preceding item.
+This option will work only if the operator connecting the two elements is Conditional AND (-&gt;).
+Otherwise, selecting this is the same as selecting this is the same as selecting the two elements is Conditional AND (-&gt;).
+Otherwise, selecting the end of the preceding item.
+This option will work only if the operator connecting the two elements is Conditional AND (-&gt;).
+Otherwise, selecting this is the same as selecting Words Abs from End.
+To: Define the latest position in the interaction at which the preceding Topic should be found and then select one of the available options.
+Sheaker Select a speaker type to instruct SpeechMiner to find and analyze Topics where only the Agent, Customer or both speak.